bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ## Dependencies

-- **OBI** or Oracle Binary Encoding is the standard way to serialized and deserialize binary data in the BandChain ecosystem.
+- **OBI** or Oracle Binary Encoding is the standard way to serialized and deserialize binary data in the Bandchain ecosystem.
   - see OBI wiki page [here](https://github.com/bandprotocol/bandchain/wiki/Oracle-Binary-Encoding-(OBI))
   - see example implementations [here](https://github.com/bandprotocol/bandchain/tree/master/obi)